-- Issue the Limited Notice to Proceed (LNTP). - Hold construction kick-off meeting. - Begin preparation of siding required for construction. - Continue to review submittals and SSWPs.
+- Issued the Limited Notice to Proceed (LNTP) on August 1, 2018. - Held construction kick-off meeting. - Began preparation of siding and work train required for construction. - Continued to review submittals and SSWPs. - Participated in Bus Bridge Committee coordination meeting in preparation for weekend shutdowns.